Earth Hour 2016: Saturday, March 19 from 8:30 p.m. - 9:30 p.m.

-recognizable buildings in Virginia Beach will be participating:
+recognizable buildings in Virginia Beach turned off their lights for an hour:

 - Westin Tower